5803emma/sports-photographer-project/README.md

 There is a button at the end of the page which encourages the user to get in contact with the photographer.
 This button links to the contact page.

+### About Page

+As well as some images and background information about the photographer, there are two embedded YouTube videos on this page.

+### Social Page

+There is a panoramic landing image and three info cards on this page.
+Each card has a button which will open a new tab for the user and direct them to the social media profile they wish to visit.

+### Gallery Page

+There are 24 images thumbnail images on this page.
+Clicking on any one of the images will allow the user to navigate through a responsive FancyBox gallery.
+There is a button at the bottom of this page which links the user to the Social page of the website should they wish to view more images on social media.

 ### Contact Page

 The contact page has a section which details the address, phone number and e-mail of the photography service.